 INSPECT THE PROPERTIES:

 Walking through as many Open Homes as possible is an important part of the buying process.
 This will educate you on the current market conditions, recent sales in the area, but also provide factual reasons for why properties sell for the price they do.

 For example, when looking at properties on the internet, it is hard to determine the actual size of the home and quality of finish, however when inspecting the property in person, it will be obvious to you if the home is above or below average size and a high-quality finish or not.

 It will also put you in a better position when making an offer, as you will be pre/financed approved.
-Know what your limit is and have a 10% deposit ready, generally this is the bare minimum, especially when buying at an Auction.
+Know what your limit is and have a 5% or 10% deposit ready, generally this is the bare minimum, especially when buying at an Auction.
 At an Auction, you are required to pay a 10% deposit on the day if your successful, unless you have negotiated otherwise.